tapageur/workspace-dayz-havoc/config/README.md

 ### types.xml

-This file contains the basic objects configuration for the map.
+* This file contains the basic objects configuration for the map.
 We kept a backup of this file in this folder.
 There is no need to keep a list of modifications for this file, we will use version control and the file in this folder.
+* Location: mpmissions\dayzOffline.chernarus\types.xml